kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    {{< /tabs >}}
 5. [Verify your setup]({{< versioned_link_path fromRoot="/installation/gateway/kubernetes/#verify-your-installation" >}}).

-7. Get the pods for your gateway proxy deployment.
-You now see three containers in the gateway-proxy pod.
+6. Get the pods for your gateway proxy deployment.
+You should now see three containers in the gateway-proxy pod.
    ```shell
    kubectl get pods -n gloo-system
    ```